taehyounpark/queryosity/README.md

 ### 4.2 Propagation of variations through selections and counters

-The rest of the analysis interface works uniformly with respect to handling `lazy` and `varied` actions:
+The rest of the analysis interface remain the same, whether an action is `lazy` or `varied`:
 - Any column evaluated from varied input columns containing will be varied correspondingly.
 - Any selections and counters performed with varied columns will be varied correspondingly.

 The propagation of variations that may or may not exist in different actions occur "in lockstep" and "transparently", meaning:
-- If two actions each have a variation with the same name, they are in effect together.
+- If two actions each have a variation of the same name, they are in effect together.
-- If one action has a variation while another doesn't, then the nominal is used for the latter.
+- If one action has a variation while another doesn't, then the nominal is in effect for the latter.

 ```cpp
 auto l1p4 = ds.define<NthP4>(0)(lep_pt, lep_eta, lep_phi, lep_E);